alan-turing-institute/ReadabiliPy/README.md

 [![Build Status](https://travis-ci.org/alan-turing-institute/ReadabiliPy.svg?branch=master)](https://travis-ci.org/alan-turing-institute/ReadabiliPy)
 [![Coverage Status](https://coveralls.io/repos/github/alan-turing-institute/ReadabiliPy/badge.svg?branch=master)](https://coveralls.io/github/alan-turing-institute/ReadabiliPy?branch=master)

-ReadabiliPy contains a Python wrapper for Mozilla's [Readability.js](https://github.com/mozilla/readability) Node.js package, as well as article extraction routines written in pure Python.
+`ReadabiliPy` contains a Python wrapper for Mozilla's [Readability.js](https://github.com/mozilla/readability) Node.js package, as well as article extraction routines written in pure Python.

 This package augments the output of `Readability.js` to also return a list of plain text representations of article paragraphs.

-ReadabiliPy comes with a handy command line application: ``readabilipy``.
+`ReadabiliPy` comes with a handy command line application: ``readabilipy``.

 ## Installation

-To use the Readability.js wrapper you need to have a working [Node.js](https://nodejs.org/en/download/) installation of version 10 or higher.
+To use the `Readability.js` wrapper you need to have a working [Node.js](https://nodejs.org/en/download/) installation of version 10 or higher.
 Make sure to install Node.js before installing this package, as this ensures Readability.js will be installed.
-If you only want to use the Python-based article extraction, you don't need to install Node.js.
+If you only want to use the Python-based article extraction, you **do not need** to install Node.js.

-ReadabiliPy can be installed simply from PyPI:
+`ReadabiliPy` can be installed simply from PyPI:

 ```
 $ pip install readabilipy
 ```

-Note that to update to a new version of Readability.js you can simply reinstall ReadabiliPy.
+Note that to update to a new version of `Readability.js` you can simply reinstall `ReadabiliPy`.

 ## Usage

-ReadabiliPy can be used either as a command line application or as a Python library.
+`ReadabiliPy` can be used either as a command line application or as a Python library.

 ### Command line application